|Date Posted:||Jun 18, 2020|

 II.
 MINIMUM QUALIFICATIONS REQUIRED FOR THIS POSITION

-a) Education: A master’s degree in public health, nursing, health policy and/or health sciences is required.
+a.
+Education: At least two (2) years of college/university studies in Business/Public Administration, Management, Political Science, Democracy and Governance, International Relations or Economics is required.
 (Education requirement must be met at the time of application for the subject position).

-c) Language: Level IV (Fluent) speaking/reading of English language and Level IV (Fluent) speaking/reading of Dari or Pashto is required.
+c.
+Language: Level IV (Fluent) speaking/reading English and Level IV (Fluent) speaking/reading Dari and/or Pashtu is required.
 (English language ability will be tested).

 III.
 EVALUATION AND SELECTION FACTORS

 The Government may award a contract without discussions with offerors in accordance with FAR 52.215-1.
 The CO reserves the right at any point in the evaluation process to establish a competitive range of offerors with whom negotiations will be conducted pursuant to FAR 15.306(c).
 In accordance with FAR 52.215-1, if the CO determines that the number of offers that would otherwise be in the competitive range exceeds the number at which an efficient competition can be conducted, the CO may limit the number of offerors in the competitive range to the greatest number that will permit an efficient competition among the most highly rated offers.
 The FAR provisions referenced above are available at https://www.acquisition.gov/browse/index/far.